OpenVoxProject/container-openvoxserver/README.md

 For compose file see: [CRAFTY](https://github.com/voxpupuli/crafty/tree/main/openvox/oss)

+## Informations

+### End of Life for OpenVox Server 7

+⚠ On February 28, 2025, OpenVox/Puppet 7 entered its end-of-life phase.
+Consequently, no new OpenVox Server 7 releases will be build.
+Existing versions will be retained for continued access.

 ## Note about environment caching

 ⚠️ The OpenVox Server has [the environment caching](https://www.puppet.com/docs/puppet/8/server/admin-api/v1/environment-cache.html) enabled by default.